 The 2004 amendments to the Copyright Law of 1996 provide a flat 50-year window of pre-existing protection for foreign works and sound recordings.
 Thus, pre-1954 works and sound recordings remain in the public domain.
-It took over 10 years to adopt these amendments which allowed a lot of (now illegal) back-catalog material into the marketplace.
-This remains a major enforcement problem that Kazakhstan needs to address.
-Other changes made in 2004 include laws to facilitate electronic commerce and Internet technology, and to at least partially, implement the WIPO digital treaties, as well as E.U. directives.
+It took over 10 years to adopt these amendments, which allowed a lot of (now illegal) back-catalog material into the marketplace.
+This remains a major enforcement problem that Kazakhstan has not properly addressed.
+Other changes made in 2004 included laws to facilitate electronic commerce and Internet technology, and to, at least partially, implement the WIPO digital treaties, as well as E.U. directives.

 In 2005, (effective November 26, 2005), additional amendments to the Copyright Law of 1996 were adopted, as well as amendments to the Criminal Code, the Criminal Procedure Code, the Civil Code, and the Administrative Code.
 Perhaps the key amendment in 2005 was the change to Article 184 of the Criminal Code, which repealed the previously undefined "huge damage" threshold for criminal cases and replaced it with a threshold based on the harm done or value of the works or recordings exceeding 100 times the government set monthly wage (or for more serious crimes, 500 times that amount).
-The 2005 amendments also repealed the requirement that there be proof of "financial gain" for criminal charges to rest, another major improvement.
-Also in 2005, changes were made in commercial and licensing laws to ban the sale of copyrighted material at street kiosks, requiring instead that this material be sold in retail stores, which was another positive step.
+The 2005 amendments repealed the requirement that there be proof of "financial gain" for criminal charges to rest -- this was another major improvement.
+Also in 2005, changes were made in commercial and licensing laws to ban the sale of copyrighted material at street kiosks, requiring instead that this material be sold in retail stores.
+This was another positive step.

 Several key legal reforms - notably in enforcement - remain.
-The Government of Kazakhstan needs to adopt the following changes:
+IIPA recommends that the Government of Kazakhstan should adopt the following changes:

-- 1) Adoption in the Civil Code to provide the proper ex parte search provisions for effective enforcement against end-user pirates. - 2) Adoption in the Customs Code of ex officio authority to permit customs officials to seize illegal material and to commence their own investigations and criminal cases. - 3) Adoption of provisions in the Criminal Code (or Criminal Procedure Code) to permit the confiscation and destruction of manufacturing equipment used to produce pirated material.
-Currently, there are provisions permitting the destruction of goods upon a court order - 4) Adoption of amendments to the Administrative Code to provide ex officio authority to administrative authorities to commence investigations and cases.
+- 1) In the Civil Code: provide proper ex parte search provisions for effective enforcement against end-user pirates. - 2) In the Customs Code: provide ex officio authority for customs officials to seize illegal material and to commence their own investigations and criminal cases. - 3) In the Criminal Code (or Criminal Procedure Code): provide for the confiscation and destruction of manufacturing equipment used to produce pirated material.
+Currently, there are provisions permitting the destruction of goods only upon a court order. - 4) In the Administrative Code; provide ex officio authority for administrative authorities to commence investigations and cases.
 The Administrative Code (Article 129), as amended in 2005, lowers the threshold for bringing cases.
-However, only the Ministry of Justice (Copyright Office) and not the police can bring charges for such offenses.
-IIPA recommends that the existing police ex officio authority be broadened to include administrative violations as well. - 5) Amendments to the Copyright Law to fully implement the WIPO digital treaties (WCT and WPPT). - 6) Adoption of a proper regulatory scheme, including criminal penalties, for the production and distribution of optical disc material and equipment.
+However, only the Ministry of Justice (Copyright Office), and not the police, can bring charges for such offenses.
+IIPA recommends that the existing police ex officio authority be broadened to include administrative violations as well. - 5) In the Copyright Law: adopt the necessary amendments to fully implement the WIPO digital treaties (WCT and WPPT).
+IIPA has, in the past, provided extensive comments to the government on the necessary treaty compatible amendments. - 6) Adopt a proper regulatory scheme, including criminal penalties, for the production and distribution of optical disc material and equipment.

 IIPA understands that Article 192(4) in the Criminal Code provides police with ex officio authority to commence criminal copyright cases, but that it is rarely used.
-In 2004 and again in 2005, IIPA provided the government of Kazakhstan with "model" enforcement provisions.
-IIPA urges the Government of Kazakhstan to use the IIPA draft and to consult with local copyright industry representatives, to adopt these enforcement revisions in 2007.
+For the past several years, IIPA has provided the government of Kazakhstan with "model" enforcement provisions.
+IIPA urges the Government of Kazakhstan to use the IIPA draft and to consult with local copyright industry representatives, to adopt these enforcement revisions in 2008.